BigRLab/oculus-crawl/README.md

 # oculus-crawl
 OculusCrawl project aimed to perform automatic crawl on search engines based on some criteria.
 It is scalable and service-based.
+Currently, it is supported Google Images, Yahoo Images, Bing Images, Flickr and Microsoft HowOld as search engines, on top of HTTP transport protocol.

 ![alt text][logo]